Kenneth Welsh

-Early life
+Early life and education

-Welsh was born in Edmonton, Alberta, to a father who worked for the Canadian National Railway.
-He grew up in Alberta and studied drama at school.
-He later moved to Montreal and attended the National Theatre School.
+Welsh was born in Edmonton, Alberta, to a father who worked for the Canadian National Railway and mother who worked in a dress shop.
+He studied drama at school, as Alberta was the only province at the time which included drama on the curriculum.
+He continued his acting studies at the University of Alberta under Gordon Peacock, before moving to Montreal to attend the National Theatre School.
+He graduated in 1965.

 Following graduation, he auditioned for the Stratford Festival in Ontario and then spent the first seven years of his career on stage.